Our Christian Mingle Review Bottom Line:

 - We’ve also heard a lot of complaints about their auto-renewal system when your contract is up.
 If you don’t cancel your subscription before the deadline, it will auto-renew and there’s no refunding that amount.
 We understand those complaints, for sure, but we think it’s important to note that’s not just a Christian Mingle issue.
 Most of the online dating sites do the same thing, so in all fairness, we wanted to point it out.

 Despite our emotional disconnect, we still admit when compared to other online dating sites, Christian Mingle definitely ranks well.
 Who needs to be emotionally tied to an online dating site anyway?
 It’s just the vehicle to help you find the person you want to be all emotional about.
 And, truth be told, Christian Mingle could be a very viable vehicle to get you to him or her.
+(Check out Chris and Arica’s story about meeting on Christian Mingle.)

 Have you used Christian Mingle?
 What are your thoughts?
 How does it compare to other dating sites?
 Share them with us in the comment section!